parflow/parflow/docs/user_manual/source/tutorials/pfb.rst

     cp $PARFLOW_SOURCE/test/python/base/richards_FBx/richards_FBx.py .

 This test is a use case where an internal flow boundary is defined as a numpy array, written to a PFB file, and distributed for use in the run.
-Open the file, and you'll see the following modules at the top:
+Open the file, and add the following modules at the top:

 .. code-block::